GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

         (venv) $ python sigfox-api.py -h

-1. Execute the following command to list any Callbacks currently configured for your Device Type:
+1. Execute the following command to list any callbacks currently configured for your Device Type:

         (venv) $ python sigfox-api.py --callbacks list